Hork-Engine/Hork-Source/ThridParty.md

 ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# IESNA

-Copyright 1995-1998 byHeart Consultants Limited
-Permission: The following source code is copyrighted.
-However, it may be freely copied, redistributed, and modified for personal use or for royalty-free inclusion in commercial programs.

 # half

 Branch-free implementation of half-precision (16 bit) floating point